Timesheet: What It Is & How to Manage

 • Overtime compensation

-As the company’s needs change over time, you may realize some information is no longer necessary to record.
+As the company’s operations change over time, you may realize some information is no longer necessary to record.
 For any changes in the timesheet process, inform your team right away.
-You may want to remind employees a few times or set up automated reminders so your workforce can get used to the changes.
+Remind them a few times or set up automated reminders so they can get used to the changes.

 timesheet reminder meme for employees who forget to submit timesheets